What is a damp proof course?

-A damp proof course (DPC) is a vital part of any building’s structure, designed to stop moisture rising from the ground into walls.
+damp proof course (DPC) is a vital part of any building’s structure, designed to stop moisture rising from the ground into walls.
+There are several types of damp proof courses, each suited to different building types and environmental conditions.
 Without one, buildings can suffer from damp problems that damage brickwork, plaster, flooring, and internal finishes.
 In some cases, it can even affect indoor air quality.

 Whether you’re working on a new build construction, an extension, or a renovation, understanding what a damp proof course is and how they work is essential.
 In this blog, we explore exactly what a damp proof course is, the different types available, and how to install one correctly to protect your project against moisture.